AlexStory/renelle_docs/docs/modules/string.md

 #### split(string, substr)

 Splits a given `string` into an array by the given substring `substr`.
-If a substring isn't suppliend it seperates each character.
+If a substring isn't supplied it seperates each character.

 #### example